Consider Adoption - Adopt, Don't Shop!

 I really want a teacup/mini-pig, do you have potbelly pigs under 60 lbs?

 Unfortunately, this is a misconception.
-Although pigs can be bred to be on the small side, there is no guarantee as to size and there is no such thing as a ‘mini’ pig.
-Provided with the proper veterinary care and adequate nutrition, all potbelly pigs have the potential to grow to from 80 to 200lbs.
+Although pigs can be bred to be on the small side, there is no guarantee as to size, and there is no such thing as a ‘mini’ pig.
+Provided with the proper veterinary care and adequate nutrition, all potbelly pigs have the potential to grow to 80 to 200 lbs.

 We hope to welcome you to the Happy Trails Family!

 HTFAS strives to ensure the best possible home for the rescued animals.
-Great efforts are made for every adoption to be successful for not only the animals but the adoptive family as well.
+Great efforts are made to ensure that every adoption is successful for both the animals and the adoptive family.

 In the spirit of family, HTFAS promises a safety net for the lifetime of your adopted animal.
 You or subsequent owners may relinquish custody/ownership of the adopted animal back to HTFAS at any time during their lifespan with a requested notice of fourteen (14) days.